DoingData/java_apps/README.md

   Java DataBase Connectivity  app is designed to simulate a java connectivity to Relational database management system.
 It is Implemented using CRUD (Create,Read,Update,Delete) methodology using DAO's , DTO's and SQL's DDL,DML,DCL and TCL.

   ### Usage
+this app is used to connect to RDBMS from java.